 Doug and Mike Starn, American artists, identical twins, born 1961.
-First receiving international attention at the 1987 Whitney Biennial, the Starns are primarily known for working conceptually with photography for the past two and a half decades.
-Concerned largely with chaos, interconnection and interdependence, time, and physics.
-They continue defying categorization, effectively combining traditionally separate disciplines such as photography, sculpture, architecture and site-specific projects.
+First received international attention at the 1987 Whitney Biennial, the Starns are primarily known for working conceptually with photography, and are concerned largely with chaos, interconnection and interdependence, time, and physics.
+Over the past two and half decades, they have continued to defy categorization, effectively combining traditionally separate disciplines such as photography, sculpture, architecture and site-specific projects.

-Their recent installation Big Bambú: You Can't, You Don't, and You Won't Stop, the 2010 at The Metropolitan Museum of Art ranked 4th in the world in 2010 for total attendance of contemporary art exhibitions and was the 9th most attended exhibition in the museum's history, the attendance-per-day ranking was the 8th in the world for a solo contemporary exhibit, with 3,913 visitors per day- with a total of 631,000 over the 6 month weather permitting show.
-Throughout the 6-month exhibit, the Starns and their crew of 10-16 rock climbers continuously lashed and sculpted over 7,000 bamboo poles, a performative architecture of randomly interconnected vectors forming a section of a seascape with a 70' cresting wave above Central Park.
-Big Bambú suggests the complexity and energy of an ever-growing and changing living organism. in 2011 Big Bambú continued above the Grand Canal as an official collateral exhibition of the 54th Venice Biennale, spiraling over 50 feet high.
-Several new iterations of the series are being developed internationally.
+Their recent installation Big Bambú: You Can't, You Don't, and You Won't Stop, at The Metropolitan Museum of Art ranked 4th in the world in 2010 for total attendance of contemporary art exhibitions and was the 9th most attended exhibition in the museum's history, the attendance-per-day ranking was the 8th in the world for a solo contemporary exhibit, with 3,913 visitors per day- with a total of 631,000 over the 6-month weather permitting show.
+Throughout the 6-month exhibit, the Starns and their crew of 10-16 rock climbers continuously lashed and sculpted over 7,000 bamboo poles, a performative architecture of randomly interconnected vectors forming a section of a seascape with a 70-foot cresting wave above Central Park.
+Big Bambú suggests the complexity and energy of an ever-growing and changing living organism.
+In 2011 Big Bambú continued above the Grand Canal as an official collateral exhibition of the 54th Venice Biennale, spiraling over 60 feet high.
+In addition to the recent commission of a site-specific installation in Rome (Italy) by Museo Macro Testaccio for the prestigious Enel Art Prize (to be unveiled on December 11th 2012), several new iterations of the series are being developed internationally (Singapore, Japan and Sweden).

-Gravity of Light, a solo exhibition by the Starn brothers featuring seven monumental photographs illuminated by a single, blindingly bright carbon arc lamp, originally commissioned by the Färgfabriken Kunsthalle, Stockholm, Sweden, is scheduled to open in the US in the fall of 2012.
-A series of artists' books accompanies the exhibition as well as a new monograph.
+Gravity of Light, a solo exhibition by the Starn brothers featuring eight monumental photographs illuminated by a single, blindingly bright carbon arc lamp, originally commissioned by the Färgfabriken Kunsthalle, Stockholm, Sweden, will be featured by the Cincinnati Art Museum from October to December 2012 at an extraordinary off-site location in Cincinnati, and is accompanied by a comprehensive monograph on the Absorption of Light concept, published by Rizzoli to be released simultaneously.
 In the spring of 2009, the Starns completed their first permanently installed public commission for the New York City Metropolitan Transit Authority.
-See it split, see it change, a 250-foot long artwork, up to 14 feet in height, presents the artists' iconic tree photographs and a leaf transposed into fused glass, marble mosaics and a water jet cut stainless steel fence punctuate the South Ferry subway terminal.
-It is the recipient of the 2009 Brendan
+See it split, see it change, a 250- foot long artwork, up to 14 feet in height, presents the artists' iconic tree photographs and a leaf transposed into fused glass, marble mosaics and a water jet cut stainless steel fence punctuate the South Ferry subway terminal.
+It is the recipient of the 2009 Brendan Gill Prize.